wyc/wycd.net/posts/2017-06-13-small-business-spotlight-lawn-mowing-online.md

 - `YLM` is Lawns Mowed This Year.
 - `n` is the years since founding (2009), starting at 2010 and stopping at 2014.

-This translates to current annual revenues of under $100,000, which is a pretty small figure.
+We multiply by \\(2^7\\) to get from 2010 to 2017.
+This translates to current annual revenues of between $420k and $3.3MM, which are wonderful figures for a bootstrapped tech company.

 This company was founded in O Fallon, Missouri in 2009 by James Hassinger.
 [Crunchbase](https://www.crunchbase.com/organization/lawnmowingonline#/entity)
-reports 100-250 employees, which seems absurdly high for its revenues.
-I imagine those "employees" are the lawn mowers, and that the owner is the sole operator.
+reports 100-250 employees, which is a bit of a stretch assuming $70,000 fully-loaded annual per-FTE costs.
+I imagine that many employees are actually 1099 contractors.

 The technology side of the platform, while important, should not require more than a team of 1-3 skilled engineers.